 - Students who are enrolled in first grade and above and staff should be required to wear a cloth face covering, unless medically waivered. - Schools may work with students and families to identify alternative face coverings based on individual student needs and circumstances. - Schools should develop a standard for masks to assure messaging or images on masks align with school dress code. - Schools should maintain extra masks for those individuals who may need them. - Teach and reinforce use of cloth face coverings.
-Face coverings may be challenging for students (especially younger students) to wear in all-day settings such as school and are most essential in times when physical distancing is difficult. - Masks can be lowered during classroom time if all students and staff are seated 6 feet apart and no persons are walking around inside the classroom. - When students are outside and 6 feet from others, masks are not required. - Masks should be up when students are moving from place to place in classrooms, school buildings, and other school facilities. - Information should be provided to staff, students, and students' families on proper use, removal, and washing of cloth face coverings. - Visitors should also wear cloth face coverings. - Note: Cloth face coverings should not be placed on: - Children younger than 2 years old. - o Anyone who has trouble breathing or is unconscious. - Anyone who is incapacitated or otherwise unable to remove the cloth face covering without assistance.
+Face coverings may be challenging for students (especially younger students) to wear in all-day settings such as school and are most essential in times when physical distancing is difficult. - Masks should be worn throughout the school day, even if all students and staff are seated 6 feet apart. - Schools may choose to have kindergarten students wear a mask. - When students are outside and 6 feet from others, masks are not required. - Masks should be up when students are moving from place to place in classrooms, school buildings, and other school facilities. - Information should be provided to staff, students, and students' families on proper use, removal, and washing of cloth face coverings. - Visitors should also wear cloth face coverings. - Note: Cloth face coverings should not be placed on: - Children younger than 2 years old. - Anyone who has trouble breathing or is unconscious. - Anyone who is incapacitated or otherwise unable to remove the cloth face covering without assistance.